math-lover47/MCS-2301/statistics/Homework-01/Statistics-02/Chapter-01.md

 #### 4
 ##### a

-1. Fixed # of trials
+1. Fixed number of trials
 2. Continuous probability of success
-3. # of successes and failures are known
+3. Number of successes and failures are known

 ##### b
 $$